grafana/agent/docs/sources/flow/reference/components/loki.process.md

 and parse the timestamp with, if parsing with `format` fails.

-The `location` field must be a valid IANA Timezone Database location and determines in which timezone the timestamp value will be interpreted to be in.
+The `location` field must be a valid IANA Timezone Database location and determines in which timezone the timestamp value is interpreted to be in.

 The `action_on_failure` field defines what should happen when the source field doesn't exist in the shared extracted map, or if the timestamp parsing fails.